Below you will find pages that utilize the taxonomy term “Wp7”

 The other day I played around with the newest release of the Windows Phone 7 SDK (7.1 Beta 2) and started by using the base application template.
 I created a new class that serves as the entity definition for the view model.
 The data is bound to a list box.
 Nothing spectacular.

 In design time (Visual Studio) my static sample data that I created showed up just fine.
 During application start I created some “real” data and bound it to the list box.
+As a result, the list box is empty and does not show any data at all … no exceptions or other runtime errors.
+After a bit of testing I found out that the problem is with the entity class definition.
+The class was specified to be private instead of public.
+This little keyword led to an empty list box.

 Windows Phone 7: syncing calendars between different devices

 A couple of days ago, I bought some new Windows Phone 7 (WP7) devices for my wife and myself.
 I really love the new look & feel and the live tiles and hubs.One of the things I kind of struggled was the ability to sync calendars on both of the devices.
 After entering your Windows Live ID, you already get your contacts, email and calendar.
 However, only the primary calendar is synced to the device.
+I usually have several calendars in order to organize things.
+The screenshot on the right shows some of my calendars, whereas “My calendar” is set-up to be the primary.

 Windows Phone 7: tickWell social networking

-If you care about privacy when sharing status updates then have a look at this Windows Phone 7 app named <strong>tickWell</strong>.
+If you care about privacy when sharing status updates then have a look at this Windows Phone 7 app named tickWell.

 tickWell is a social networking platform with a focus on privacy which enables you to record and share selected moments of your life.